 - Wash and trim the spinach; pat dry with paper towels.

 - I usually pre-soak my walnuts so that they are ready to use for recipes.
 Just place them in a bowl and cover them with water.
 You can do this the night before you make them and drain the water when you are ready to use them.
 Chop the walnuts.

 - Peel the mandarin orange and separate the pieces.

 - Put the spinach in a salad bowl.

 - In another bowl combine the lemon juice, oil, stevia, and Tamari or Braggs.

 - Mix in the diced avocado.

-- Toss the spinach with the avocado and salad dressing.
+- Toss the spinach salad with the avocado and salad dressing.

-- Add the walnuts and orange, toss the spinach salad again.
+- Add the walnuts and the mandarin orange and lightly toss the spinach salad again.